E-Commerce Platform

 What the UX team needs to do is the following:

-• How do users interact with current filtering options?
+How do users interact with the current filtering options?

-Next, we have to analyze user needs, and motivations to ensure that the interface is user-friendly and effectively meets their requirements.
-Compare that with findings we were already able to sort.
+Next, we have to analyze user needs and motivations to ensure that the interface is user-friendly and effectively meets their requirements.
+Compare that with the findings we were already able to sort.

-Just the simple act of adding filters can increase a website’s conversion by 26% and fixing issues with filters UX design can produce powerful results. - Statistic,
+Just the simple act of adding filters can increase a website’s conversion by 26%, and fixing issues in UX design can produce powerful results. - Statistics, 2022

 Problems & Goals